PREreview/dev-docs/README.md

 - ORCID for user authentication
 - Mailgun for mail
 - Lastpass for secrets (e.g. API client IDs and keys)

+Speak to @jhand if you think you should have access to something.

 ## 🖥️ Servers 🖥️